“I’ve always read that Jews don’t believe in the concept of hell. Is that true?”

 First, let me distinguish between what “Jews” believe versus what “Judaism” believes.
 Quite often one has nothing to do with the other and this is a perfect example.
 Jews may not believe in the afterlife—heaven and hell—but Judaism unequivocally does.

 Growing up I was told that Jews don’t believe in the afterlife.
 No heaven.
 No hell.
 No nothing.
 However, like most everything else I learned about Judaism growing up, this was incomplete.
-Although there are strains of modern Judaism that would argue against life after death, the vast majority of Judaism, Jewish history, Jewish theology and Jews themselves unequivocally believed in Olam Habah—the world to come.
+Although there are strains of modern Judaism that would argue against life after death, the vast majority of Judaism, Jewish history, Jewish theology and Jews themselves unequivocally believe in olam habah—the world to come.

 Yes, Judaism believes in “heaven,” and yes, Judaism also believes in “hell.”

 The bottom line: There isn’t one definitive understanding of life after death or heaven and hell.
 As the saying goes, “Two Jews, three opinions.”
-So believe what you want, because ultimately Judaism doesn’t care what you believe, but rather what you do.
-(That, however, is an ask-the-rabbi question for another time.)
+So, believe what you want, because ultimately Judaism doesn’t care what you believe, but rather what you do.
+(That, however, is an ask-a-rabbi question for another time.)

 Hear more about heaven and hell in Judaism from Rabbi HaLevi in an episode of The Vibe of the Tribe podcast below!